spacemeshos/go-spacemesh/README.md

 To run go-spacemesh you need to specify the parameters shared between all instances on a specific network.

-You specify these parameters by providing go-spacemesh with a toml config file.
+You specify these parameters by providing go-spacemesh with a json config file.
 Other CLI flags control local node behavior and override default values.

 #### Joining a Testnet (without mining)
 1. Build go-spacemesh from source code.